Principal Investigator is a university employee who has a Full-Time position that includes:

 §200.405 Allocable costs

-- A cost is allocable to a particular Federal award or other cost objective if the goods
+- A cost is allocable to a particular Federal award or another cost objective if the

-or services involved are chargeable or assignable to that Federal award or cost objective
+goods or services involved are chargeable or assignable to that Federal award or cost

-in accordance with relative benefits received.
-This standard is met if the cost:
+objective in accordance with relative benefits received.
+This standard is met if the

 - Is incurred specifically for the Federal award;